frank07080/Hadoop-Project-E-commerce-log/README.md

 2. Statistically sum up the web traffic and data amount for each province.

-3. Statistically sum up the web traffic and data amount for each produce.
+3. Statistically sum up the web traffic and data amount for each product.

 # Version: